Need for Programs in Rural Communities

 Methamphetamine Use Disorders in Rural Communities:

-Research conducted in 2005 found that the rates of methamphetamine (“meth”) use were twice as high among young rural adults ages 18-25 (2.9%) compared to their urban counterparts (1.5%), and the Federal Office of Rural Health Policy reports that this pattern continues.
+Research published in 2007 found that the rates of methamphetamine (“meth”) use were twice as high among young rural adults ages 18-25 (2.9%) compared to their urban counterparts (1.5%).
 This difference is partially due to several factors, including that meth can be produced in homemade labs that are frequently located in abandoned buildings in remote areas, such as rural areas.
 There are also fewer law enforcement officers in rural areas to prevent the establishment of meth labs or shut down existing ones, and fewer treatment providers.
 Meth production harms rural areas not only through use of meth itself, but also through the poisonous gas released by meth production, which becomes toxic waste that can find its way into household drains and fields.

 Opioid Use Disorders in Rural Communities: